 Based on their findings, the researchers developed practical recommendations for anyone who might be thinking about divorce.
 There are also tips for their friends and family.

 If you’re married: Those thoughts don’t necessarily mean you are heading for divorce court.
 Many people experience serious marital difficulties, but with patience and commitment, you can work through or outlast your problems and have a thriving marriage.

 If you’re a friend or family member: Realize that just because someone says they are thinking about divorce does not necessarily mean they will pursue one.
 Listen, give emotional support and offer an outside perspective.
 Those are the top three most helpful responses a confidant can give to someone who is distressed about their marriage.

 A word of caution: Abuse, affairs and addiction are serious.
 Encouraging individuals to seek help from a qualified professional who can assess the severity of the problem is a good thing.

-Based on this study, we know that people may entertain occasional thoughts about divorce when the going gets tough.
+Based on this study, we know that people may entertain occasionally consider divorce when the going gets tough.
 But, those thoughts don’t necessarily mean they are really ready to call it quits.
 Perhaps in many instances the old adage, “This too shall pass” is a good thing to remember.